Spectral flow of monopole insertion in topological insulators: Spectral flow of Hamiltonians with inserted monopole

-Now \eqref{eq-FHam} is indeed equivalent to the relation $h_{\alpha+1}=V^*h_\alpha V$ appearing in item (ii) in the introduction.
+where $V$ is the unitary in the Dirac phase \eqref{eq-GammaSpec}.
+For $d=2$, the formulas in Section~\ref{sec-Monopole234D} show that ${H}_\alpha=\diag(h_\alpha,h_{-\alpha})$ so that \eqref{eq-HamDiag} is indeed equivalent to the relation $h_{\alpha+1}=\DiracPhaseEntry^*h_\alpha \DiracPhaseEntry $ appearing in item (ii) in the introduction, as well as in \cite{DS}.
 It is also obvious in this case that the spectral flow in Proposition~\ref{prop-NoSpecFlow} decomposes into a direct sum of two spectral flows which cancel each other out.
 However, the remarkable point is that each of these spectral flows is defined by itself.